-We’ve provided our specific recommendations for WordPress hosting on shared and managed environments, but there are a number of excellent WordPress VPS hosting providers out there.
-If you are looking for a WordPress VPS hosting company these options are all worthy of your consideration.
+We’ve provided our specific recommendations for WordPress hosting on shared environments, but there are a number of excellent WordPress VPS hosting providers out there in 2024.

 Best WordPress VPS Hosting Reviews

 Let’s start with a quick review of our number 1 recommendation, WPX.

 WPX is actually where we host this website!

 So you already know it’s a great service provider – we wouldn’t host this large website on a poor service after all.

 WPX is managed in the cloud, which makes them a great WordPress expert that can help you manage your websites effortlessly.

 WPX state that they are great for helping their clients move their websites to them within 24 hours and they can do this for free.

 They offer super-fast hosting plans for your WordPress websites, and their business package begins at just $24.99 a month.